 African Americans make up 46.8 million of the 323 million people in the United States.
 We are still clearly part of the minority.
 In Spain, especially Barcelona, African Americans make up an even bigger minority percentage.

-Overall, be prepared to not see many people that look like you.
+Overall, be prepared to not see many people that look like you when you study abroad in Barcelona.
 Depending on the time of the year, Barcelona can vary with how busy it gets.
 During those busy months, you might see more African Americans because with more people visiting that could mean there is a more diverse group of tourists visiting.

 |CEA Dinner Party|